unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Pings have a **SPD** of 4".

 *In the **Unit Activation** phase Units/Pings may perform a [Move Action](#move-action) to move up to their **SPD** a second time.
-This means that it is possible for Units/Pings to move up to 2 x their **SPD** per Round.*
+This means that Units/Pings can move up to 2 x their **SPD** per Round.*

 #### Optionally Initiate a Reaction Engagement